robfletcher/grails-gson/readme.md

 If a JSON object contains an `id` property then it will use GORM to retrieve an existing instance, otherwise it creates a new one.

+The deserializer respects the [`bindable`][9] constraint so any properties that are blacklisted from binding are ignored.
+Any JSON properties that do not correspond to persistent properties on the domain class are ignored.
 Any other properties of the JSON object are bound to the domain instance.
-The deserializer respects the [`bindable`][9] constraint so any properties that are blacklisted from binding are ignored.

 ### Deserialization examples